Representative Nicholas A. Mattiello

 He is a 1981 graduate of La Salle Academy, a 1985 graduate of Boston College with a Bachelor of Science degree in accounting, and a 1988 graduate of Suffolk University School of Law, and is a member of the Rhode Island Bar Association.
 He is a self-employed attorney with an office in Cranston.

-Speaker Mattiello is a member of the St. Mary's Feast Society and Oaklawn Grange and is a parishioner at Immaculate Conception Church, all of Cranston.
+Speaker Mattiello is a member of the St. Mary's Feast Society and Oaklawn Grange.
+He is a parishioner at Immaculate Conception Church in Cranston.
 He previously coached baseball in the Cranston Western Little League and at the Cranston-Johnston Regional Catholic Middle School.